 By Joy Pape

-Joy Pape, FNP-CDCES, CFCN is a board-certified nurse practitioner who believes in and practices holistic health and healing.
-She is a board- certified diabetes care and education specialist and also specializes in weight management.
+About the author: Joy Pape, FNP, CDCES, CFCN is a board-certified nurse practitioner who believes in and practices wholistic health and healing.
+She is a board-certified diabetes care and education specialist, and foot care nurse.
 She practices at the Comprehensive Weight Control Center at Weill Cornell Medicine and New York Presbyterian.
 She also has a private practice located in the West Village.